 What is Digital Branding?

-Branding has many focuses, and digital branding is about the brand’s presence on online platforms.
-It is the marketing strategy that establishes identity through brand assets like websites, social media, online content, and influencers.
 The usual intent in building a digital build is to generate leads - people interested in the brand but have to decide to purchase their products and services.
-And thus, the usual marketing campaigns focus on developing interest in the brand by making free content, social media posts, and influencer collaborations.
+Thus, the usual marketing campaigns focus on developing interest in the brand by making free content, social media posts, and influencer collaborations.

 Why is Digital Branding Important?